 There are three sections you need to define.
 To better explain each section, you will see an example with our mood bot.
 You can call the mood bot and it will ask you how you are doing today.
 If you are happy, Yodel will thank you and end the call.
 If you are unhappy, Yodel will tell you a joke.
 If you are still unhappy after hearing the joke, Yodel will forward you to an employee.
 If you feel better after hearing the joke, Yodel will thank you and end the call.

 Every one of the three sections firstly describes the overall configurations, followed by a screenshot of the mood bot example.

 The main settings include everything that actually happens during a phone call.
 Meaning:

 - what Yodel does (action) either by replying to the caller (text) or by changing the phone call e.g. the call gets hung up, forwarded to voicemail or rings (command)

 - and how to define what Yodel actually does when answering or moving the call (templates)

 Intent is defined as anything to explain why a person is calling.
 The intent looks like this:

-An intent could be that someone calls to ask about their latest billing (intent_billing), to schedule an appointment (intent_schedule_appointment), to check the latest order (intent_order) or to buy one of your products (intent_sales).
+Intent could be that someone calls to ask about their latest billing (intent_billing), to schedule an appointment (intent_schedule_appointment), to check the latest order (intent_order), or to buy one of your products (intent_sales).
 The options are endless and you can give each intent an own unique expression.

 Action text & action command